Singapore’s Neuron Mobility raises $18.5M to bring its electric scooters to more international markets – TechCrunch

 Existing investors SeedPlus and SEEDS Capital also participated in the round.
 The three-year-old startup has raised about $23.5 million to date.

-Neuron Mobility, which began its journey in Singapore, operates an eponymous e-scooters rental platform.
-In recent years and quarters, Neuron has expanded to cities in Malaysia, Thailand, Australia, and New Zealand.
+Neuron Mobility, which began its journey in Singapore, operates an eponymous e-scooter rental platform.
+In recent years and quarters, Neuron has expanded to cities in Malaysia, Thailand, Australia and New Zealand.

 Neuron’s e-scooters are affordable in every market where they are available.
-In Brisbane, Australia, for instance, anyone can begin a trip with a Neuron’s bike by paying one Australian Dollar (68 U.S. cents) and then 38 Australian cents for each minute of the ride, Zachary Wang, co-founder and chief executive of Neuron, told TechCrunch in an interview.
+In Brisbane, Australia, for instance, anyone can begin a trip with a Neuron bike by paying one Australian Dollar (68 U.S. cents) and then 38 Australian cents for each minute of the ride, Zachary Wang, co-founder and chief executive of Neuron, told TechCrunch in an interview.

-These electric scooters can go as fast as 25 kilometre per hour (15.5 miles per hour), and automatically slow down at certain places such as near a school.
+These electric scooters can go as fast as 25 kilometre per hour (15.5 miles per hour), and automatically slow down at certain places, such as near a school.
 Wang said the startup closely works with city councils to understand how these e-scooters should operate.

 In a statement, Square Peg’s Tushar Roy said, “the culture of collaboration with cities permeates through Neuron.
 Its entire DNA is built around working very closely with local leadership to bring new mobility solutions to citizens in a safe and sustainable way.”